jecki/logicConverter/Parsing_the_Principia.md

 Here is a little exercise: Can you change the definition of the symbol `ws` in such a way that it is not inherently optional, anymore and then adjust the places where whitespace is used so that the "meaning" of the grammar will not change, i.e. the same documents will be valid or invalid according to the grammar as before.
 Incidentally, this also shows that one and the same language (understood as the set of valid texts in this language) can be described by different grammars.

-Let's pause for a moment and reflect about what we have achieved by writing down the grammar for a formal language.
+Let's pause for a moment and reflect on what we have achieved by writing down the grammar for a formal language.
 First of all, the grammar allows us to decide which text-strings are valid according to the grammar or, to put it differently, a grammar allows deciding the syntactic correctness of statements in a formal language and in this sense defines the syntax of a formal language.
 Secondly, a grammar allows us to communicate the syntactic structure of a formal language in a concise way.
 And thirdly, as we will see below, a grammar allows us to automatically generate a parser from the grammar.

 However, a grammar does not determine the syntax-tree of a language unambiguously.
 While it is true that one and the same grammar always yields one and the same syntax tree for the same valid document in a formal language, the just noted fact that different grammars can describe one and the same language implies that a grammar does not determine the structure of the syntax trees of a language completely.
 Also, grammars do not say anything about the *meaning* of the statements in a formal language.
 Formal grammars are about syntax, not semantics.